 A community-based plan for the development of Coomera was adopted by the Gold Coast Council in 1995, providing for plentiful open space, underground power lines and a trend back to grid-design street layouts.
 Canal estates were not in the adopted plan, although there are riverfront estates, two west of the bridge in Upper Coomera, and Coomera Waters Village and Marina (2001-) opposite Sanctuary Cove.
 There are also several estates near the primary school and Coomera Village shopping centre.

 In 1996, 32 years after the South Coast railway was closed, a new line was opened, along with a Coomera station.
 Situated out of the town centre, the station is accompanied by a site for a new Coomera town centre (stage one approved in 2014).
-To the north-west of the station there are undeveloped land and partially developed urban areas; to the west, on the Coomera River, there is the Gold Coast industrial marine precinct, along with a marina.
+To the north-west of the station there are undeveloped land and partially developed urban areas; to the east, on the Coomera River, there is the Gold Coast industrial marine precinct, along with a marina.
 To the station's north-east a new primary school, Coomera Rivers State school, was opened in 2011 reflecting the sizeable population growth in the area.
 Two new TAFE facilities, Coomera Creative and Coomera Marine (2015), were constructed.

 West of the motorway is Upper Coomera, formally named in 1981.
 Most of the residential settlement in Coomera happened there from the mid-1990s onwards.
 It has four schools, a town centre in the course of construction in 2008, and is described in a separate entry.

 Coomera's census populations have been:

 Michael Jones, Country of five rivers: Albert Shire 1788-1988, North Sydney, Allen and Unwin, 1988